 with

 which can be solved numerically.

 Considering one hundred states above the Fermi level, the numerical solution of Eq.~\eqref{self_consistent_mn2} is obtained.
 For each doping and $U$, the ground state of this two-body system is a bound-state, whose wave function is plotted in Figs.~\ref{fig-cooperpair}(a-c) for the three doping levels with $\mu_c=0.19,0.45$ and $0.5$, where the $x$ and $y$ axes represent $m$ and $n$ and the color represents $a_{mn}^2$.
-From Figs.~\ref{fig-cooperpair}(a-\ref{fig-cooperpair}(c), it's clear that for each $m$, we have $|a_{mm}|\gg |a_{mn}|_{n\ne m}$.
+From Figs.~\ref{fig-cooperpair}(a)-\ref{fig-cooperpair}(c), it's clear that for each $m$, we have $|a_{mm}|\gg |a_{mn}|_{n\ne m}$.
 Such a solution makes the general wave function \eqref{PsiA} decay to the special one \eqref{PsiC} that satisfies the Anderson's theorem.
-Figures \ref{fig-cooperpair}(a)-\ref{fig-cooperpair}(c) also clearly show that the pairing amplitude $|\Delta_{mm}|$ decreases with the increasing of the level index or energy (levels are arranged in the ascending order of energy), suggesting that the Cooper pairing is mainly contributed by the states near the Fermi level.
+In a small energy scale, the fractal structure of the DOS, together with some finite-size effect, is responsible for the non-monotonic dependence of the pairing amplitudes on the index of levels or energy (levels are arranged in the ascending order of energy).
+When the energy scale is large enough, the pairing magnitudes decay with the index of levels in a whole, see Figs.~\ref{fig-cooperpair}(a)-\ref{fig-cooperpair}(c), suggesting that the Cooper pairing is mainly contributed by the states near the Fermi level.
 This is also reflected in the increasing of the length of the red line-shape region from Fig.~\ref{fig-cooperpair}(a) to Fig.~\ref{fig-cooperpair}(c), because the energy range that covers the considered 100 states decreases for increasing the DOS.
-These results suggest that the Cooper pairing only takes place between the TR-partner near the Fermi level, satisfying the Anderson's theorem \cite{Anderson}.
+These results suggest that the Cooper pairing only takes place between the two TR states near the Fermi level, satisfying the Anderson's theorem \cite{Anderson}.